 Impilo’s presence was well received, as many followers were inspired to live out the messages they were hearing.
 They volunteered to serve the community in creative and inspiring ways.
 It was around this time that Ndumiso and Casey realized the potential and impact of Impilo.

 Currently, Impilo has since evolved to focus on reaching a growing number of young South African adults through digital media.
 Since our inception, Radio and Television have been platforms Impilo envisioned using to reach the youth of South Africa.

-As brick and mortar media formats have taken a back seat to globally connective social internet platforms, our focus is to leverage our online presence through the use of podcasts and shareable video content.
+As brick and mortar media formats have taken a back seat to globally connective internet based platforms, our focus is to leverage our online presence through the use of podcasts and shareable media.